 - Plan your video – videos are like TV or radio commercials as you are using quick sound bites.

-- Adhere to excellent video recording standards of lights, background, audio as your video is competing for likes and views.
-Other content producers are making sure they produce the best quality video with the equipment and resources on hand.
+- Adhere to excellent video recording standards of lights, background, and audio as your video competes for likes and views.
+Other content producers make sure they produce the best quality video with the equipment and resources on hand.

 - Have fun, as this is a social media platform that supports fun and creativity.

 If you would like to see my other TikTok videos, please follow me on TikTok @daleobrochta.